mdwcrft/mdwcrft.github.io/_posts/2018-11-05-organising-schematics-with-python.md

 mathjax: true
 ---

-I was given a folder :file_folder: of electrical and mechanical drawings in CAD file format to tidy up.
+I was given a folder of electrical and mechanical drawings in CAD file format to tidy up.
 These drawings all relate to Machine Instrumentation and Protection (MIPS) on the [JET Tokamak](https://en.wikipedia.org/wiki/Joint_European_Torus).

 My task was to update all the drawings, deleting old ones and adding modifications.
 I was to then organise them in a logical structure and create an excel database for the drawings.
 I did this all manually, the result of my efforts is shown below.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2-orig-excel.PNG" alt="The drawings database">

+The structure of the drawings is hierarchical;
+- :file_folder:system
+  - :file_folder:subsystem
+    - :file_folder:enclosure
+      - :file_folder:subrack
+        - :page_with_curl:drawing

+However, some rows are just
+- :file_folder:system
+  - :page_with_curl:drawing
-The structure of the drawings is hierarchical, from system -> subsystem -> enclosure -> subrack -> drawing.
-However, some rows are just system -> drawing, or other variations of the hierarchy.
+or other variations of the hierarchy.
 There are also many rows with missing information and many missing files.

 To make this database more useful I decided to insert hyperlinks in each cell to link to the relevant folder or file.
 There are over 300 files here so after reading [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) I decided to apply some python automation to the task.